 A federal appeals court ruling on Thursday has catapulted a New York case to the head of the line, as the Supreme Court considers which of many cases it should use to decide whether the 1996 Defense of Marriage Act (DOMA) is constitutional.

 For more than a year, the lower courts have been issuing decisions striking down DOMA, declaring the law's provisions to be unconstitutional discrimination.
 The statute defines marriage as being only between a man and a woman, meaning that the federal government is barred from recognizing same-sex marriages even when they are legal and recognized by state law.

-So, if a same-sex couple in any one of the six states where gay marriage is authorized, you're still not recognized as legally married by the federal government.
-And that means that you're denied benefits under literally hundreds of federal laws, benefits that go to heterosexual married couples, things like Social Security survivor's benefit or spousal health benefits for federal employees.
+So, if a same-sex couple is legally married in any of the six states where gay marriage is authorized, that marriage is not recognized by the federal government.
+That also means that such couples are denied benefits under hundreds of federal laws — benefits that are automatically granted to heterosexual married couples.
+Examples include Social Security survivors benefits and spousal health benefits for federal employees.

 In the case from New York this week, a same-sex couple was denied a tax benefit.
 A New York widow paid $363,000 in federal estate taxes when her same-sex spouse died.
 She would not have had to pay that money had her spouse been a man.

 The New York decision quickly jumped to the head of the queue of DOMA cases pending before the Supreme Court.
 Currently, there are seven such cases, all involving decisions striking down DOMA.
 Until Thursday, however, only one had run all the usual legal hurdles and been decided by an appeals court.
 The catch with that case was that it appeared Justice Elena Kagan might be recused, which would leave an eight-justice court to hear the case, and the possibility of a 4-to-4 tie vote.